 - The Honors traditional great-books seminar, in which students and faculty instructors discuss major works of literature and philosophy that address questions fundamental to the human experience.
 Meets twice a week.

-This seminar seeks to help students develop an understanding of the research process as it is carried out within and across scholarly disciplines, as well as the broad ethical implications of academic scholarship.
-Coursework involves readings on theoretical issues in academic scholarship as well as exercises and activities designed to help students identify areas of personal interest for future research and familiarize themselves with campus resources that facilitate undergraduate research.
+This seminar seeks to help students develop an understanding of the intellectual landscape of the university.
+It also help students develop an understanding of the research process as it is carried out within and across scholarly disciplines, as well as the broad ethical implications of academic scholarship.
+Coursework involves readings on theoretical issues in academic scholarship as well as exercises and activities designed to help students identify areas of personal interest for future research and work in their field.
+Students will also learn about campus resources that facilitate and support undergraduate research.

-Students writing an Honors Thesis, especially in Liberal Arts, are strongly encouraged to take COLQ 4013 Spring semester of their Junior Year.
+Students writing an Honors Thesis are strongly encouraged to take COLQ 4013.

 COLQ 4013.
 Honors Thesis Boot Camp: A Workshop to Develop your Honors Thesis Prospectus (Offered every Spring semester.)